 Powder helps reduce the health hazard to operators

 As powders do not contain solvent there is a marked reduction in nose, mouth and throat irritation.
-With liquid coating, any liquid paint which comes into contact with an operator’s skin needs to be washed off with solvent, and then removed by emulsifying with soap in hot water.
-Sometimes special industrial hand cleaners even have to be used.
+Any liquid paint which comes into contact with an operator’s skin needs to be washed off with solvent, and then removed by emulsifying with soap in hot water.
+Sometimes special industrial hand cleaners even should be used.

 In general powder does not cause skin irritation though in rare cases individuals may react to certain types of powder.
 The powder can be removed from the skin easily by washing with warm water.

 There are no solvents in powder coatings this reduces the associated fire risk, but this in turn gives cost savings on statutory safety features in your plant, and reduces insurance premiums as they aren’t subject to flammable liquids regulations

 Powder processing times are generally shorter than those used for liquid paints since, as there is no solvent, no flash off period is required.
 Instead, the powder coated articles can pass directly into the oven.
 This gives substantial saving in space and time.